al-caveman/cavemancms/content_raw/charity_license/article.md

 #general_charity_license general charity license v0 (GCLv0)

-rule:rule1
-text: _Recipient_ must not _waste_ any resources.
-I.e. _recipient_ will only
-      spend it in things that help maximize his survival.

-rule:rule2
-text: A _recipient_ that violates [rule1] will be punished according to the expected harm that he has caused against the survival of lie forms, and charged the cost to rectify such harm.

 ##terms terms

 * _Charitable resource_ --- any useful resource such as money, gold, land, car,